Localized Quantitative Criteria for Equidistribution: Abstract

 Let $(x_n)_{n=1}^{\infty}$ be a sequence on the torus $\mathbb{T}$ (normalized to length 1).
 We show that if there exists a sequence of positive real numbers $(t_n)_{n=1}^{\infty}$ converging to 0 such that

 then $(x_n)_{n=1}^{\infty}$ is uniformly distributed.
-This is especially interesting when $t_N \sim N^{-2}$ since the size of the sum is then essentially determined exclusively by local gaps at scale $\sim N^{-1}$.
-This can be used to show equidistribution of sequences with Poissonian pair correlation, which recovers a recent result of Aistleitner, Lachmann \& Pausinger and Grepstad \& Larcher.
+This is especially interesting when $t_N$ is close to $N^{-2}$ since the size of the sum is then mostly determined by local gaps at scale $\sim N^{-1}$.
+A similar argument can then be used to show equidistribution of sequences with Poissonian pair correlation, which recovers a recent result of Aistleitner, Lachmann \& Pausinger and Grepstad \& Larcher.
 The general form of the result is proven on arbitrary compact manifolds $(M,g)$ where the role of the exponential function is played by the heat kernel $e^{t\Delta}$: for all $x_1, \dots, x_N \in M$ and all $t>0$

 and equality is attained as $N \rightarrow \infty$ if and only if $(x_n)_{n=1}^{\infty}$ equidistributes.